-- 1.1 This document describes the Original CMP261 CUSC Modification Proposal (the Proposal), summarises the deliberations of the Workgroup, and includes views from the Industry and the Panel recommendation vote. - 1.2 CMP261 was proposed by SSE and submitted to the CUSC Modifications Panel for their consideration on 9th March 2016 at an urgently convened CUSC Panel.
+- 1.1 This document describes the Original CMP261 CUSC Modification Proposal (the Proposal), summarises the deliberations of the Workgroup and sets out the options for potential Workgroup Alternative CUSC Modifications (WACMs). - 1.2 CMP261 was proposed by SSE and was submitted to the CUSC Modifications Panel for their consideration on 9th March 2016 at an urgently convened CUSC Panel.
 A copy of this Proposal is provided within Annex 1.
-The proposed request for urgency was not supported by a majority of the CUSC Panel nor by Ofgem (in their letter of 17th March 2016) however, both The Panel and Ofgem agreed to progress CMP261 on an accelerated timetable.
-Following this, The Panel decided to send the Proposal to a Workgroup in order to be developed and assessed against the CUSC Applicable Objectives. - 1.3 CMP261 aims to ensure that there is an ex post reconciliation of the TNUoS paid by GB Generators during charging year 2015/16 which will take place in Spring 2016 with any amount in excess of the €2.5/MWh upper limit being paid back, via a negative Generator residual levied on all GB Generators who have paid TNUoS during the period 1st April 2015 to 31st March 2016 inclusive1. - 1.4 Following the Workgroup discussions as summarised in this Report, three further Alternatives were raised for consideration:
+The proposed request for urgency was not supported by a majority of the CUSC Panel or by Ofgem (in their letter of 17th March 2016).
+The Panel and Ofgem did agree to progress CMP261 on an accelerated timetable.
+The Panel decided to send the Proposal to a Workgroup to be developed and assessed against the CUSC Applicable Objectives.
+The Workgroup is required to consult on the Proposal during this period to gain views from the wider industry (this Workgroup Consultation). - 1.3 The Final Modification Report was submitted to Ofgem in December 2016 for decision.
+In February 2017 the Final Modification Report was sent back by the Authority for further work.
+This work was focussed on amending legal text errors and ensuring that the options on the table ensured that the right people were paid the right amount of money.
+The Workgroup reconvened in February 2017 and now present a Workgroup Report for agreement by the Panel to progress onto Code Administrator Consultation for 10 working days. - 1.4 CMP261 aims to ensure that there is an ex post reconciliation of the TNUoS paid by GB Generators during charging year 2015/16 which will take place in Spring 2016 with any amount in excess of the €2.5/MWh upper limit being paid back, via a negative Generator residual levied on all GB Generators who have paid TNUoS during the period 1st April 2015 to 31st March 2016 inclusive1. - Please note that Section 2 to Section 9 remains unchanged from the original Final Modification Report submitted on 30th November 2016 to the Authority.
+Discussions resulting from the Ofgem send back letter of 22nd February 2017 are recorded in Section 10 to Section 12. - 1.6 An electronic copy of the Draft Final Modification Report can be found on the National Grid Website, http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP261/.